Inheritance Entropy: A Model-Independent Method to Probe the Hereditary Structure of Cell Lineage Trees: Results

-Finally, we stress once again that it is only thanks to the inactivity mutation lag that the hereditary nature of cell-cycle exit could be established: if the inactive cell was born {\it exactly} at the same mitosis where the epigenetic change responsible for inactivity occurred, it would be impossible to assess inheritance.
+Finally, we stress once again that it is only thanks to the inactivity mutation lag that the hereditary nature of cell-cycle exit could be established: if the inactive cell was born {\it exactly} at the same mitosis where the epigenetic change responsible for inactivity occurred ($l=0$), it would be impossible to assess inheritance.
 This seems at odds with the fact that -- lag or not -- if the number of $k_7$ leaves cut by an inactive cell is large, the imbalance will also be large, thus lowering the entropy, which should give a strong inheritance signal.
 In fact, the situation is more subtle.
-Imagine a tree in which there is just one mutation and imagine that that mutation occurs at the central node of the tree, the one producing the two $k=1$ cells; imagine also that {\it there is no mutation lag}, hence (say) the left cell becomes immediately inactive, thus cutting all its $64$ potential $k_7$ leaves, while its sister -- the right cell -- generates a full half-tree, ultimately producing all its $64$ $k_7$ leaves.
+Imagine a tree in which there is just one mutation and imagine that that mutation occurs at the central node of the tree, the one producing the two $k=1$ cells; imagine also that {\it there is no mutation lag}, $l=0$, hence (say) the right cell immediately becomes inactive, thus cutting all its $64$ potential $k_7$ leaves, while its sister -- the left cell -- generates a full half-tree, ultimately producing all its $64$ $k_7$ leaves (this is exactly the tree represented in Fig.4b).
 In this case, a large inactivity imbalance, $I=64$, is entirely concentrated on just that central mitosis, which gives a very small entropy, in fact the smallest, $S=0$.
-However, when we attempt to randomly reshuffle this tree, we immediately recognise that the only move we can make is to switch the two $k=1$ sisters, which produces exactly the same lineage; hence, {\it all} random trees have $S=0$, so that the P-value is equal to $1$ and we have zero inheritance signal.
-This is a general phenomenon: the absence of a mutation lag would imply that the locations of inactive cells coincide with the locations of the mutation events; if these events are uncorrelated from each other (and there are no strong reasons to think otherwise), then reshuffling the inactive cells creates the same statistical lineage and the entropy is not lower in the random set, on average.
-This argument highlights very vividly that the {\it absolute} value of the entropy does not have any meaning; its only its value {\it relative} to the random set of lineages that is significant: a lineage is highly hereditary not because its entropy is low, but because it is {\it lower} than that of the corresponding non-hereditary ensemble.
+However, when we attempt to randomly reshuffle this tree, we immediately recognize that the only move we can make is to switch the two $k=1$ sisters, which produces exactly the same lineage; hence, {\it all} reshuffled trees have $S=0$, so that the P-value with the RR method is equal to $1$ and we have zero inheritance signal.
+This is a general phenomenon: the absence of a mutation lag would imply that the locations of inactive cells coincide with the locations of the mutation events; if these events are uncorrelated from each other (and there are no strong reasons to think otherwise), then reshuffling the inactive cells creates the same statistical lineage and the entropy is not lower in the RR set, on average.
+This argument highlights very vividly that the {\it absolute} value of the entropy can trick us; only its value {\it relative} to the null ensemble of lineages is significant: a lineage is highly hereditary not because its entropy is low, but because it is {\it lower} than that of the corresponding non-hereditary ensemble, in our case RR.
 In this respect, the reshuffling procedure is as crucial an ingredient of the inheritance test as the entropy itself.